Agell9/MemeCoins/README.md

 # MemeCoins
 ### Objective
 The objective of this analysis was to examine the price movements of popular meme coins, identify relationships and correlations between them, and develop a trading strategy that reduces risk while capitalizing on the volatile nature of meme coins.
+This a preliminary analysis, and more data will be gathered to build a more robust strategy.

 # Data Source